jonathanconway/conwy/articles/visualising-execution-flows/visualising-execution-flows.md

 Thusfar we've use the `Class::method` format to reference the callers and callees.
 This works reasonably well for classical OO code-bases written in Java, C#, ECMASript, etc.

-But what if we want to reference code in other ways, such as named closures, for languages written in Javasript, Typescript, etc.?
+But what if we want to reference code in other ways, such as named closures, for languages written in Javascript, Typescript, etc.?

 Here are some notations that could allow such structures to be referenced: